developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/multisession/index.md

 layout: guide.html
 ---
 ## Overview
-Enterprise Browser 2.5 (and higher) supports the ability to run multiple EB apps at the same time, each accessing different `Config.xml` files with different sets of configuration settings.
+Enterprise Browser 2.5 (and higher) supports the ability to run multiple EB apps at the same time, each accessing different `Config.xml` files with different groups of configuration settings.
 This provides a convenient way to deploy multiple apps and feature-sets and switch easily between them.

 Multi-session capabilities can be invoked with Shortcuts or with Tab Bars, each with its own advantages and disadvantages.
 Both are explained below.